sruthykannath/samplerepository/README.md

 10. Double click on the peer name list down in the window.

-11. Verify the video captured by the webcam connected in another PC display in the GTK window.
+11. Verify that video captured by the webcam  display in the remote GTK window.